kyleturner/strangeloop/Notes.md

 If the browser doesn't support it, its treated as text.

-Some New Types
+Some New Types:

 * search
 * spinner
 * slider
 * color picker
-* telephone number
+* telephone number (tel)
 * url
 * email
 * date, month, week, timestamp
 * datetime

+Why?

+These input types leverage the _keyboard input types on your mobile device_.

+Replace that silly large space bar with an **@** and a **.** symbol when typing an e-mail Entering a phone number?
+Make the input type **tel** and the number keypad will be displayed